Worth every penny.

 Specialty: Highlights about holidays at the resort

-Craig’s Favorite: Tough to choose!
+Craig’s Favorite: All of it!
+My favorite guided tour of all.
 I’d say the awesome pin you get at the end but the hot cocoa in a souvenir mug was hard to beat

-The best time of the year at Disney theme parks is not the summer but the winter holidays!
+The theme parks seem to come alive during the winter holidays more so than at any other time of the year.
 Rides get the holiday makeover, goodies come out with that Christmas flair, and only during this time of the year do you get to take part in the Holiday Time Tour at Disneyland.
 And be sure you do!
-At a cost of $80 (only $66 with your AP discount), it’s well worth the time and the price.
+At a cost of $85, it’s well worth the time and the price.
 Lasting about three hours, you traverse both theme parks (although primarily Disneyland) and end with a special reserved section for the Christmas Fantasy parade.

 As tours go, this was one of my favorites.
 While you don’t get to go “backstage,” there were many other highlights that were lots of fun to enjoy.
 Probably chief among them was getting to ride all three “holiday themed” rides without having to wait in line!
 We were treated like VIPs on Jingle Cruise, Haunted Mansion Holiday, and it’s a small world holiday.
+I wonder with Jingle Cruise not coming back this year if instead we’ll go on one or both of the overlay attractions at Disney California Adventure.
 On top of that, we received a special treat at Trolley Treats made just for the tour and over in Disneyland we got reserved seating for the Christmas parade.
-While sitting down for the parade (a short wait my friends) we were given a souvenir mug of hot chocolate, a specially made gingerbread Mickey and a souvenir pin made especially for the tour and redone each year.
+While sitting down, we were given a souvenir mug of hot chocolate, a specially made gingerbread Mickey and a souvenir pin made especially for the tour and redone each year.

-This year we learned that the tour itself is based on the 1962 special made by Walt called “Holiday Time at Disneyland.”
-We also learned that the train under the tree at DCA is an exact scale replica of the train Walt Disney arrived in California on.
+We also learned that the tour itself is based on the 1962 special made by Walt called “Holiday Time at Disneyland” and the train under the tree at DCA is an exact scale replica of the train Walt Disney rode in on his journey to California.
 One of the more interesting notes on the tour is about the mezuzah on the doorframe of a particular Jewish resident (with accompanying menorah in the window) down Main Street at Disneyland.
 Dr. Silverstein was a close friend of Walt’s and to honor him, he placed a door on Main Street on his behalf along with a mezuzah placed correctly and tilted according to Jewish custom.
-Never would have noticed that without the tour.
+Never would have noticed that before.
 Of course there were many more stories, but you need to hear those for yourself!